ChapmanCPSC356Fall2017/final-project-stone188/README.txt

 - Re enter credentials and log in

 ---Main Page---
-- Currently allows user to scroll threw a randomly generated list of 10 beers
+- Currently allows user to scroll through a randomly generated list of 10 beers
 - Swipe through until you find an interesting beer and click on the image
 - Menu items are at the top (refresh calls new set of random beers)